Dr. Warrick R. Hooper

 On graduation he became a Doctor of Chiropractic.
 The use of the title ‘Doctor’ for Dr. Hooper, as per the Australian Health Practitioner Regulation Agency authority, refers to a Doctor of Chiropractic.
 Beyond this, Dr. Hooper has furthered his expertise in the areas of holistic health including Chinese medicine and Natural Medicine, specialising with a Masters in Acupuncture.

-Dr. Hooper practices as an Integrative Chiropractic Physician utilising extensive University training from the following fields:
+Dr. Hooper practices as an Integrative Chiropractic Practitioner utilising extensive University training from the following fields:

 - Advanced Neuroscience